gabrielmiki/Kubernetes/README.md

 Pods are the Kubernetes resource that run our applications and microsservices.

 ### Kubernetes Service
+Services provides a single IP address and a DNS record for a group of related pods.
 There are three types of Kubernetes Service: LoadBalancer, ClusterIP, NotePort.
 - LoadBalancer: Is a load balancer that direct traffic from the internet to kubernetes pods.
 A load balancer has a public and static IP address.

 ### CPU and Memory
 The resources are related to the amount of memory and CPU a pod is using.

 ### Kubernetes Deployment
-Kubernets deplyment is the most cummon way to deply containerized application.
+Kubernets depl0yment is the most cummon way to deply containerized application.
+Provides a desired state for pods in an application.
 Deployments allows you to controll the number of replicas running.
 In orther to deploy a new application, Kubernetes can keep the old version up and running, roll up the new version, make sure that the new pods are running and healthy and than remove the old pods.

 ### Kebernetes DaemonSet
 Another way to deploy pods.
 Puts one copy of a container on every node running in the cluster, can not controll the number of replicas running.